 A full list of resources will be available on February 8, 2023 in our Welcome Newsletter LINKED HERE.
 Please note that accessing this page prior to February 8 will lead you to outdated information.

-If you are not currently attending Rockford Schools, please follow the instructions on the Enrollment Procedures page under New Student Registration.
-You can email the completed forms to KNichols@rockfordschools.org.
+If you are not currently attending Rockford Schools, please follow the instructions on the Enrollment Procedures section of the Rockford Public Schools website.

-Please do not hesitate to contact us with any questions you may have or to further discuss your student’s interests and needs.
-We will work hard to ensure a smooth transition to the freshman year and successful start to high school!
+Please do not hesitate to contact us with questions or to discuss your student’s interests, needs or unique circumstances.
+We will work hard to ensure a smooth transition to the freshman year and a successful start to high school!

 Rockford High School Freshman Center

 616.863.6348 – Main Office 616.863.6350 – Counseling Office

 Freshman Center Counseling Staff